iusztinpaul/karen-aiohttp-backend/README.md

   * get status from the drone
   * download the video stream from the drone

-On the video frames a object detector is ran to detect garbage items.
+- On the video frames a `object detector` is ran to `detect garbage items`.
-The role of this microservice is to be hooked to a GUI & to see where there are garbage clusters in places hard accesible.
+- The role of this microservice is to be hooked to a GUI & to see where there are garbage clusters in places hard accesible.